jobrouter/typo3-process/Documentation/configuration.rst

-If you rely on the :ref:`form finisher <form-finisher>` or use the :ref:`transfer table <developer-start-instance>` directly to start instances in JobRouter installations, you have to use the start command:
+If you rely on the :ref:`form finisher <form-finisher>` or use the :ref:`transfer table <developer-start-instance>` directly to start instances in JobRouter® installations, you have to use the start command:

 ::